Is age slowing you down? I don't mean in an achy, creaky, bone-popping way but in a logistics way, specifically: Getting ready in the morning.

 - Minimal blush (I am naturally rosy).
-When I wear it, I like a glowy (not shimmery or matte) finish.
+When I wear it, I like a glowy finish.
+I do NOT want to see shimmer particles on my skin, and I don't want the finish to be so matte that it sits on top of my cheeks.
 My current favorite is NARS Gaiety.

-- Lipstick (never lip gloss) with a sheer, glossy finish.
-I have around six favorites right now, but Laura Mercier Gel Lip Colour in Sweet Cherry remains in the top three since I bought it in May.
+- Lipstick (never lip gloss) with a sheer or cream or satin finish.
+I have around six favorites right now, but Laura Mercier Gel Lip Colour in Sweet Cherry remains in my top three since I bought it last May.

-I am (20x2)+n.
-And even though my taste in cosmetics is mostly the same, nature is slowly but surely taking its toll on my face, forcing me to augment and play with areas I never had to before.
+I am now (20x2)+n.
+And even though my taste in cosmetics is mostly the same, nature and gravity are making their mark, causing me to augment and play with areas I never had to before.

-In the last couple years I have added several new items to my simple routine:
+In the last couple years I have added several new items to my once-simple routine:

 - Concealer.
 My skin thinned, hollowed, and darkened in the area between the inner eyes and the nose, and shadows deepened under my eyes.
 I never needed concealer until I hit my 40s.
 But instead of covering the shadows with opaque paste, I prefer a concealer/highlighter hybrid that lightens shadowy areas instead of covering them.
 It's sheer trickery, but I think it looks a little more natural, and I don't have to worry about creasing or color oxidation.

 YSL Touche Eclat is my current favorite and has been for at least two years